deliveroo/deliveroo.engineering/services.md

 #### REST over HTTP

-Services must only ever communicate with the rest of the world (other services or end users) over and HTTP interface, respecting REST principles.
+Services must only ever communicate with the rest of the world (other services or end users) over an HTTP interface, respecting REST principles.

 In particular (but not limited to):